Diabetes screening clinic improves community health

 The global incidence of diabetes and associated complications are increasing.
 This requires better methods for diagnosis and treatment, particularly in rural areas where access to specialist equipment is limited and there are fewer health professionals and medical practitioners.

-To combat this problem, CSU researchers, led by Associate Professor Herbert Jelinek, developed an all-in-one program that provided annual comprehensive health checks.
+To combat this problem, Charles Sturt University researchers, led by Associate Professor Herbert Jelinek, developed an all-in-one program that provided annual comprehensive health checks.
 These health checks included: blood sugar level, cholesterol levels, blood pressure, body mass index (BMI), cardiovascular assessment, eye examination, and a foot assessment.

 The program found previously undiagnosed diabetes-associated disease, including life-threatening cardiac complications.
 The research led to improved quality of life and reduced morbidity and mortality for program participants.

-The recent diabetes screening program undertaken by CSU probably saved my life
+The recent diabetes screening program undertaken by Charles Sturt University probably saved my life

 – M.R. (name withheld) Program participant.